rackerlabs/rackspace-how-to/content/cloud-servers/reset-the-root-password-from-rescue-mode.md

        @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @
        @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-   The fingerprint for the RSA key that the remote host sent is <RSA Key>.

    Please contact your system administrator.

    Add the correct host key in your `~/home/<user name>/.ssh/known_hosts` file